HugoPhibbs/fast-hadamard-transform/README.md

 cmake -S . -B build
 ```

-- Then run with:
+- Then build with:

 ```bash
 cmake --build build
 ```

+#### Including into your project

-- To include into your project:
+- To otherwise integrate into your project:

 ```cmake
 CPMAddPackage(